frnkly/laravel-keen/README.md

 application, the service provider should already be available to use.

 Optionally, you may choose to register the pre-configured middleware globally in `app/Http/Kernel.php` to enable automatic tracking on every requests.
-The middleware works with the [data enrichment](#data-enrichment) configuration keys.
+The middleware works with the [data enrichment config keys](#data-enrichment).

 ```php
 protected $middleware = [